BettercareHealth/bettercare/primary-newborn-care/test-1.md

 	+	As soon as possible
 	-	When the infant has had a bath
 	-	It does not matter when the infant is given to the mother
-3. Which infants should receive vitamin K (Konakion) after delivery?
+3. Which infants should receive vitamin K1 (Konakion) after delivery?
 	-	Only preterm infants
 	-	Only infants with a low Apgar score
 	-	Only infants who have had a traumatic or difficult delivery